fengyuanchen/cropper/README.md

 ### dragstart.cropper

 - **event.dragType**:
-  - Type: `String`
-  - Options:
   - "crop": create a new crop box
   - "move": move the canvas
-    - "zoom": zoom in / out the canvas
+  - "zoom": zoom in / out the canvas by dragging touch.
   - "e": resize the east side of the crop box
   - "w": resize the west side of the crop box
   - "s": resize the south side of the crop box
   - "n": resize the north side of the crop box
   - "se": resize the southeast side of the crop box
   - "sw": resize the southwest side of the crop box
   - "ne": resize the northeast side of the crop box
   - "nw": resize the northwest side of the crop box
   - "all": move the crop box

 This event fires when the crop box starts to change.

-Related original events: "mousedown", "touchstart".
+> Related original events: "mousedown", "touchstart".

 ```
 $('img').on('dragstart.cropper', function (e) {